CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 ...
 ```

-- we can destructure objects `{...student}` to pass them as props (keys and prop-names must match)
+- we can destructure objects `{...student}` to pass them as props (_Note:_ keys and prop-names must match)
-- when rendering lists of components we must provide unique keys
+- when rendering lists of components we must provide unique keys (_Note:_ don't use the array index as a key)
+- without a unique key your list will not render correctly the data array changes (such as when sorting/filtering arrays)

 ## Step 8.
 HTML Attributes like `<div class="red">` and adding CSS